-- The formula for calculation of severance payment is as follows: in the case of a monthly rated employee, two-thirds of the employee's last month wages (subject to a cap of HK\$15,000) multiplied by the several factor of a cap of a several term of a several term of the several term of term - by the years of service.
-Service of an incomplete year will be calculated on a pro rata basis; and - for daily or piece-rated employees, 18 days' wages based on any 18 days chosen by the employee and occurring during his or her last 30 normal working days or two-thirds of HK\$22,500, whichever is less.
+The formula for calculation of severance payment is as follows:

+- In the case of a monthly rated employee, two-thirds of the employee's last month's wages (subject to a cap of HK\$15,000) multiplied by the years of service.
+Service of an incomplete year will be calculated on a pro rata basis.
+And - For daily or piece-rated employees, 18 days' wages based on any 18 days chosen by the employee and occurring during his or her last 30 normal working days or two-thirds of HK\$22,500, whichever is less, multiplied by the years of service.